 Note: Before you begin customizing your Page, just remember to create a username so it’s easier for you to link to the Page from your website.

 The profile photo and cover photo/video create the first impression of your business in a visitor’s mind.
 Hence, use them to showcase your brand’s personality, products, services, new offers, discounts, or events.

 - Select a profile photo of the size 170x170p

 - Select a cover photo of the size

 - While the minimum resolution for a cover video is 820x312p, a 820x462p video is recommended

-Your business’ logo in your profile picture creates a very good first impression - you are a professional, serious business.
-For the cover, you can use anything related to your business - a short video describing your services, pictures of your new products, banners for any new offers/discounts.
+Your business’ logo in your profile picture creates a very good first impression – you are a professional, serious business, so always create a logo keeping this in mind.
+For the cover, you can use anything related to your business – a short video describing your services, pictures of your new products, banners for any new offers/discounts.
 Just ensure that your cover image/video is visually attractive, informative and attention-grabbing.

 For instance, look at Target’s Facebook Page cover and profile photo: